Skip to main content

 With files from Cody Kukay

 Installing a swimming pool in your backyard creates a fun space to relax in the summer!
 It can transform your home into a retreat and make your backyard the destination of the season.
-But, it also comes with not just added responsibility, but liability that could impact your home insurance.
+But it also comes with not just added responsibility, but liability that could impact the cost of your home insurance.

 In Canada, installing a pool (or purchasing a home with one) may increase your insurance rates as there’s more risk of injury and damage to your home.
 Here’s everything you need to know about installing a pool and how to keep your premiums affordable.